obophenotype/cell-ontology/docs/editing_guidelines.md

 ### General rules
 1. All names should be singular nouns.
-2. Names should not be capitalised, unless they are or contain a proper name (e.g. _Johnston's organ_).
+2. Words should not be capitalized, unless they are proper names or are capitalized as a standard (e.g., “Peyer's” and “B” in “Peyer's patch B cell”).
-3. Avoid special characters: use only alpha-numeric characters, space, dash (`-`), slash (`/`), and apostrophe (`'`).
+3. Avoid special characters: use only alphanumeric characters, space, dash (`-`), slash (`/`), and apostrophe (`'`).

 ### Advice
 Bear in mind that users will often encounter terms in isolation.
-Long descriptive names (within reason!) are therefore preferable, especially where there is obvious potential for confusion.
-For example, _calyx_ (which simply means “cup”) could refer to a structure in the oviduct or in the mushroom body, depending on your field of specialisation.
-It is therefore better to use _mushroom body calyx_ and _oviduct calyx_ rather than simply _calyx_ alone.
+Long, descriptive names (within reason!) are therefore preferable, especially where there is obvious potential for confusion.
+For example, _calyx_ (which simply means “cup”) could refer to a structure in the oviduct or in the mushroom body, depending on your field of specialization.
+It is therefore better to use _mushroom body calyx_ or _oviduct calyx_ rather than simply _calyx_ alone.

 Try to maintain consistent patterns of naming where possible.
 However, it may make sense to override this in order to conform to common usage.